Kl3mpp4/Kl3mpp4/README.md

 - 👋 Hi there!
 I’m @Kl3mpp4
 - 👀 I’m interested in coding and cybersecurity
-- 🌱 I’m currently learning DART and Mobile development also little bit of testing with PYTHON
+- 🌱 I’m currently learning DART and Mobile development and also little bit of testing with PYTHON
 - 💞️ I’m looking to collaborate on projects that help people and makes everyday life easyer!
 - 📫 How to reach me ... information coming soon